Posted on 20 Jun 2016 05:25

 To start to understand why bitters are used in cocktails, and why they are becoming a bit of a thing (there are hundreds of bitters on the market, from mass-market to craft artisan) you first have to understand taste and flavor.
 Then you have to understand a bit more about the taste we call bitter.

 If you understand all that (at least a little), then you are beginning to understand something about bitter flavors.
 We are extremely sensitive to them!
-We can perceive bitter flavors so well that it only takes the tiniest amount of bitterness to trigger out taste buds.
-As your have learned if you read the articles linked, we are primed, as a species, to pick up this taste.
-Bitter flavors often signal toxins, and we must be on-guard for toxins that we might inadvertently ingest.
+We can perceive bitter flavors so well that it only takes the tiniest amount of bitterness to trigger our taste buds.
+As you have learned if you read the articles linked, we are primed, as a species, to pick up this taste.
+Bitter flavors often signal toxins, and we must be on guard for toxins that we might inadvertently ingest.
 So, we evolved to be sensitive to the bitter tastes that go along with many common plant toxins.
 We tend to be put off by the taste.
 We don't like a lot of it.
 It causes a reaction that causes us to stop eating or drinking the offending substance.

 But the same mechanisms that make us so sensitive to this taste, also, strangely enough, make it attractive.
-Because, when bitter tastes are present, its as if out taste sensation goes on high alert!
-We can, simply speaking, taste other flavors better.
+Because, when bitter tastes are present, it's as if our taste sensation goes on high alert!
+We can taste other flavors better.
 So, when a little bit of a bitter taste is added to something that is, say, just sweet and sour, the whole thing wakes up and everything tastes more exciting.
 A little bitterness added to a sweet tasting food or beverage makes heightens the perception of sweetness.
 And these basic tastes are the first thing we really notice.
 Other components of flavor, such as "aromatics" tend to hit us a bit after those basic tastes of sweet, sour, salty, umami, and bitter (I'm assuming you've read the article linked and know what all these are).
 When bartenders speak of complexity of a cocktail, they aren't just talking about using many ingredients, but how you experience the flavors, including the order in which you perceive them.

 Big Selection of Cocktail Bitters